The stichting

 Volunteer Fee

-• Volunteers receive compensation on an hourly basis.
+- volunteers receive compensation on an hourly basis.

-• Volunteers must be 21 years of age or older.
+- volunteers must be 21 years of age or older.

-• Volunteers receive a maximum compensation per hour, with a maximum per month, and a maximum per year.
+- volunteers receive a maximum compensation of €5 per hour, with a maximum of €210 per month, and a maximum of €2,100 per year

 Dissolving a stichting

-To end a stichting, the board must dissolve the legal entity.
+To end a stichting, the board must dissolve the .
 A dissolved legal entity does not immediately cease to exist, as it must be liquidated first.
 This means that all debts and moneys payable must have been paid.
 If there is any money left, the articles of association state where the money should go.

 Stichting or vereniging?

-• A vereniging has members, while a stichting does not.
-A stichting only has a board of directors and sometimes a supervisory board or a board of trustees.
-The members of the vereniging elect the board, which means that it is usually more democratic in nature.
+- A vereniging has members, while a foundation does not.
+A stichting only has a board of directors and sometimes a supervisory board or a board of trustees.Â